bastienmichaux/generator-jhipster-db-helper/README.md

 ## Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) module, meant to be used in a JHipster application.

 ## Prerequisites